membase/ns_server/doc/API/index.markdown

  - or -
 response 403: user is not authorized (or no users are authorized because it is administratively disabled to all users)

-POST /pool/My New Pool/New bucket
-{
-   "name" : "New bucket"
-}

-response 201: bucket was created and valid URIs returned

-POST /pool/My New Pool/bucket/Another bucket
-{
-   "name" : "Another bucket"
-   "bucketrules" : [ @todo what are the rules? ]
-}